Iron ore: Iron ore market

-Over the last 40 years, iron ore prices have been decided in closed-door negotiations between the small handful of miners and steelmakers which dominate both spot and contract markets.
-Traditionally, the first deal reached between these two groups sets a benchmark to be followed by the rest of the industry.
+Over the last 40 years, iron ore prices have been decided in closed-door negotiations between the small handful of miners and steelmakers, which dominate both spot and contract markets.
+Until 2006, prices were determined in annual benchmark negotiations between the leading iron ore producers (BHP, Rio Tinto, and Vale) and Japanese importers.
+In 2006, Chinese company Baosteel began handling negotiations for the importer side.
+The Chinese government replaced Baosteel with China Iron and Steel Association as lead negotiator in 2009.
+Traditionally, the first deal reached between the major producers and the major importers sets a benchmark to be followed by the rest of the industry.